 As you shift between paces, you’ll notice how your stride changes and what your body feels like.
 This becomes more helpful during structured intervals when you might have less recovery time and want to hit the same effort for each rep.

-Fartlek training allows you to have more control of your speed workout, and to become more attuned with your body.
+Fartlek training allows you to have more control of your speed workout, and to become more attuned to your body.

 Suddenly you are actively making decisions about the pace you want to run.